tkeskita/snappyLayerTests/README.md

 the `logs` folder, and mesh pictures in the `images` folder.
 The image color scale is fixed for 0<=nSurfaceLayers<=4.

-Note: The value of nOuterIter seems to affect nSurfaceLayers, and the value of nSurfaceLayers is correct only for nOuterIter=1 (openfoam.com v2312).
-For other nOuterIter values it seems that the nSurfaceLayers is affected.
-Therefore image colors make sense only within same nOuterIter value.
+Note: The value of nOuterIter seems to affect cell values of nSurfaceLayers.
+The cell value of nSurfaceLayers is "correct" only for nOuterIter=1 (openfoam.com v2312).
+For other nOuterIter values it seems that the cell values for nSurfaceLayers is calculated per layer addition iteration.
+Therefore the slice image colors make sense only within same nOuterIter value.